 Name of accepting f services business inancial

 Name of Introducer

-Account name (in fu ıll)
+Account name (in fu ull)

 Details of associated (which are part structure)

-Address:
+, Address:

-Introducer's contact t details Telephone: Fax:
+Introducer's contac t details Telephone: Fax:

 Email:

-respect of this accoun Services Businesses or Financial Services Con Introducer accurately t it has obtained in Countering Fina mmission, as upon reflects the info producer undertak and holds the verification require ancial Crime and Terrorist Financial lated from time to time.
-The infor armation held and is being given asiness or an Appendix C business are do to satisfy the Handbook for Finang ("Handbook") issued by the Guer mation disclosed for this account by for account opening and mainteniginals of the verification documenta ncial nsey y the ance
+respect of this accoun Services Businesses of Financial Services Co.
+Introducer accurately t it has obtained in Countering Fina immission, as upon reflects the info troducer undertak and holds the verification require ancial Crime and Terrorist Financial lated from time to time.
+The infor armation held and is being given asiness or an Appendix C business and to satisfy the Handbook for Finang ("Handbook") issued by the Gue mation disclosed for this account be for account opening and maintening iginals of the verification document ernsey by the nance

 Signature:

-Signature. -

-Full Name: -
+Full Name:

-Official Position: -
+Official Position:

 Date:

 Please identify the nun nber of suppleme ntary pages being submitted: GIC2 GIC3 GIC4